Willian199/dart_ddi/README.md

 #### subscribe
 The common subscription type, subscribe, functions as a simple callback.
 It allows you to respond to events in a synchronous manner, making it suitable for most scenarios.

-Obs: If you register an event that uses async and await, it will not be possible to wait even using `fireWait`.
+Obs: If you register an event that uses async and await, it Won't be possible to wait even using `fireWait`.
 For this scenario, use `subscribeAsync`.

 Parameters: